cerebro-data/external-docs/docs/Install.md

 * Needs to run Linux
 * Have Java 7+ installed (OpenJDK or Sun JVM).
-  * Java 9 is not currently supported due to a known issue
   * Java 8 is recommended as Sun has ceased providing security updates for Java 7
 * Machine needs to have `IAM_MANAGER` credentials.
 * Minimum instance type should be `t2.small`